s0rta/revengate-new/roadmap.md

 - [x] upgrade the DialogueManager plug-in
 - [x] Monte Carlo simulator for DeckBuilders
 - [ ] async preload most shaders to speedup startup
-- [ ] instructions on how to install all the Android dev dependencies
 - [x] church prefab
   - [x] vibes inside the church
   - [x] crypt under the church